 Since 1995, I have worked professionally as a musician, and later as musical director and sometimes film composer.
 I founded the band Antibalas in 1997 and was a founding member of Sharon Jones and the Dap Kings (and the Soul Providers) as well as an early quasi-member of the musical TV on the Radio.

-I play exclusively Bari reeds and use a Bari 110 hard rubber mouthpiece.
+I play Bari reeds and use a Bari 110 hard rubber mouthpiece.
 My main horn is a 1961 Selmer Mark VI (Low A).
-I also play a 1956 Martin "The Martin" Tenor, a 1953 Martin "The Martin" baritone saxophone (Low Bb) and a 1910 Buffet / Evette & Schaefer alto saxopohone.
+I also play a 1956 Martin "The Martin" Tenor, a 1953 Martin "The Martin" baritone saxophone (Low Bb) and a 1910 Buffet / Evette & Schaefer alto saxophone.
 I use a Yamaha 281S soprano flute and a DC alto flute.
 My shekeres are made exclusively by Madeleine Yayodele Nelson (Women of the Calabash).